 People want to do business with brands that reflect and support their values and interests – with brands they trust – and because of the vast choices available to most consumers today, they will avoid those that don’t.
 It is critical that a brand establish a new framework for measuring consumer trust.

-Recent events in the news highlight the fragility of brand trust, and the difficulty of recovering from the consequences one negative event can create for a brand.
+Ongoing events in the news highlight the fragility of brand trust, and the difficulty of recovering from the consequences one negative event can create for a brand.
 For a brand to succeed, it must develop a rigorous understanding of consumer trust components, consistently measure its performance against these components, and then unceasingly take corrective actions if consumer perceptions of the brand are at odds with what the company desires.

 Measuring perceived brand trust can be incredibly complex, and current methods for measuring and modeling brand trust (surveys or direct interviews with consumers) can lead to misleading conclusions – making it difficult to discover accurate, actionable insights.
 Consumer responses to survey or interview questions about whether they perceive a brand as “trustworthy” or not, are often subjective and inconsistent.